kingtshire/crud/README.md

 Acknowledgements.

-I have used the foneawesome library for the fonts and some of the icons.
+I have used the fontawesome library for the fonts and some of the icons.